awumii/yoga-pro-7-14ahp9-linux/README.md

 This is probably harmless, but i will need to investigate.

 ## Other notes
 * Upgrading BIOS firmware requires booting to Windows, if you don't dualboot, use a recovery WinPE iso from a USB drive.
 There is no other way, i tried unpacking the update package and running it in EFI shell, and it just refuses to start.
+It may be possible with fwupd:
 ```
 > BTW, someone in the thread seems to be spreading misinformation, as you can
 > unpack the firmware update (PE32/exe) and use the included ~34MiB bin file